Additional investment in Fluvanna County

 Proposed Expedition Generating Station

-We have identified a location near the existing Tenaska Virginia Generating Station that has access to transmission infrastructure, natural gas pipelines and water supply.
-As envisioned, the project would be located on approximately 50 acres interior to the 425-acre site, allowing ample buffer.
-Tenaska has also acquired land slightly to the south, which we intend to put into conservation as part of our development plan.
+We have identified a location near the existing Tenaska Virginia plant that has access to transmission, natural gas supply and water infrastructure.
+As envisioned, the project would be situated on approximately 50 acres of the 425-acre site, providing ample setback and visual and sound buffer.
+Tenaska has also acquired 350 acres of land slightly to the south, which we will put into conservation easement as part of our development plan.
 We believe this will help preserve the rural character of this part of Fluvanna County.

 On our current timeline, we anticipate a three- to four-year development period.
-Assuming we obtain all necessary permits and approvals, the earliest construction start date would be in late 2027.
+Assuming we obtain all necessary local and state permits and approvals, the earliest construction start would be in late 2027.

 Decades of responsible energy generation

-Tenaska has been a good business neighbor in Fluvanna County for more than two decades.
+Tenaska has been a good business neighbor in Fluvanna County for more than 20 years.
 We have built positive relationships and feel like a welcomed and valued member of the community.

-Since 2004, Tenaska Virginia Generating Station has operated in a safe and responsible manner, while also providing stable jobs and tax revenue.
-The facility’s team collaborates with community leaders, first responders, the chamber, schools and more, and we intend any new project in the area to continue our commitment to collaborating with and investing in this community.
+Since 2004, Tenaska Virginia Generating Station has operated in a safe and responsible manner, while also providing stable jobs and significant tax revenue to the county.
+The plant team collaborates with community leaders, first responders, schools and more, and we intend any new project in the area to continue our commitment to collaborating with and investing in this community.

 Why natural gas?

-The Virginia Department of Environmental Quality has requirements related to air quality and natural gas power plants, including compliance with ambient air quality standards.
-Our facility will be designed, built and operated in compliance with these standards, which are intended to be protective of human health and the environment.
+The Virginia Department of Environmental Quality (VDEQ) has requirements related to air quality and natural gas power plants, which are intended to be protective of human health and the environment.
+The new plant will become operational only if it receives an Air Permit from VDEQ stating it will meet stringent air quality standards under the U.S. Clean Air Act and VDEQ regulations.

 -